ahirdman/.dotfiles/README.md

 Create a symlink from $Home/~ to `.vim` folder in this repo Create another link for the rc fie in the `.vim` folder

+## Notes

+In the `plugged` folder under `.vim` folder, there are a number of repositories for the vim plug package manager.
+Most are still tracked but the ale plug is not.